2022 Israeli legislative election: Labor

-The leadership primary for the Israeli Labor Party was held on 18 July, where party leader Merav Michaeli defeated party secretary general Eran Hermoni in a historic consecutive win by a party leader.
+The leadership election for the Israeli Labor Party was held on 18 July, where party leader Merav Michaeli defeated party secretary general Eran Hermoni in a historic consecutive win by a party leader.

 The Israeli Labor Party primaries took place on 9 August.

 Likud

 Benjamin Netanyahu did not face a challenge for the party leadership.
 Likud MK Yuli Edelstein, a former health minister and speaker of the Knesset, had initially stated an intent to challenge Netanyahu in 2021 but announced in late June 2022 that he would not do so.
 Netanyahu last faced an internal leadership challenge in 2019, when he defeated Gideon Sa'ar by a large margin; Sa'ar then left the Likud in 2020 to form New Hope.
-The planned leadership primary was cancelled on 19 July, as no one besides Netanyahu contested it.
+The planned leadership election was cancelled on 19 July, as no one besides Netanyahu contested it.

 Likud is one of several Israeli parties that allows its membership to determine a portion of the party's electoral list.
 The Likud's electoral list is composed of candidates selected by four methods: national primary elections, regional representatives (chosen from 10 regions), slots set aside for minorities, and slots filled by the party leader (Netanyahu).
 The primaries took place on 10 August.
 Contenders included Netanyahu's economic advisor Avi Simhon, far-right former MK Moshe Feiglin, and former MK Ayoob Kara.
 A Likud party committee moved the minority slot to a low position on the party list (No. 44), making it unlikely that the candidate selected to fill the slot would be elected.
 This move angered the Druze, including Likud MK Fateen Mulla, who currently fills the Likud minority seat.